karrick/e2d/README.md

 is no way for this program to know what your local time zone is, so output will always be in UTC.

-When provided command line arguments, this program converts each one to a human readable date-time string.
+When provided command line arguments, this program converts each to a human readable date-time string.
 When no non-option command line arguments are provided, this program reads from standard input, and converts each line to the corresponding date-time string.